Loskir/grammy-views/readme.md

 Library files are located under /lib.

-The rest of the files provide a sample bot featuring the library.
+The rest of the files provide a simple bot made using the library.

 The library includes: